agrawal-khushboo/SLAM/readme.md

 gifdataset21.gif: shows the gif of the results for the dataset 21

 gifdataset23.gif: shows the gif of the results for the dataset 23 (test set)

+texturemap20.gif: shows the gif of the result for the dataset20

+texturemap21.gif: shows the gif of the result for the dataset21